 - And how to care for your barbecue

 Whilst my favourite piece of BBQ equipment is my Weber kettle barbecue, there are other barbecues too including grills, gas barbecues and portable barbecues.
-If you haven't already bought a barbecue this is a great place to start and learn more about what you can do with them.
+If you haven't already bought a barbecue this is a guide to BBQ types and a great place to start and learn more about what you can do with them.

 As I said before, great BBQ doesn't need many tools but there are a few useful ones that will help you along, especially if you try some more advanced cooking techniques.
 On this page I want to let you know what I think is useful to have and some things to consider.